SOLAR POWERED RACING CARS & TEAMS

 Don's Autopages http://www.donsautopages.co.nz/ A comprehensive record breaking directory.

-The World's fastest solar powered car
+Probably the World's fastest solar powered car

 the "Blueplanet Ecostar"